Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 ## CURRENT SPRINT
 - [ ] Add auto calculation method to all sections
+- [ ] Add placeholders instead of values
+- [ ] Check the following site for entering currency information https://codepen.io/559wade/pen/LRzEjj

 ## BACKLOG
+- [ ] Calculate yearly overview (if things stay the same, expected income over the whole year)

+- [ ] Show and hide sections when boxes are checked - this can be expanded by asking users questions

 - [ ] Send email via emailJS to user with budget information

 - [ ] Have selction option (probably button) to choose currency and fill that currency in front of the numbers, possibly with a <span id="currency">?